svn2github/dotnetzip/Readme.txt

 the header, CRC, and other optional data - defined or required by the zip format spec.

 The key object in the class library is the ZipFile class.
-The key methods on it:
+Some of the important methods on it:

       - AddItem - adds a file or a directory to a zip archive
       - AddDirectory - adds a directory to a zip archive
       - AddFile - adds a file to a zip archive
+      - AddFiles - adds a set of files to a zip archive
       - Extract - extract a single element from a zip file
       - Read - static methods to read in an existing zipfile, for later extraction
       - Save - save a zipfile to disk

 There is also a supporting class, called ZipEntry.
 Applications can enumerate the entries in a ZipFile, via ZipEntry.
 There are other supporting classes as well.
-Typically apps do not directly interact with these other classes.
+Typically, 80% of apps will use just the ZipFile class, and will not need to directly interact with these other classes.
+But they are there if you need them.

-If you want to create or read zip files, this library is the one you want.
+If you want to create or read zip files, the Ionic.Zip.DLL assembly is the one you want.

 When building apps that do zip stuff, you need to add a reference to the Ionic.Zip.dll in Visual Studio, or specify Ionic.Zip.dll with the